Mortgages for limited companies

 - No income at all needed for experienced landlords

 The Pros and Cons of Ltd company mortgages

 Often we receive enquiries from directors and would-be directors, asking ‘can I get a mortgage with a ltd company?’.
 And the short answer is yes, depending on what it is you’re looking to do.

 For those interested in purchasing property with a ltd company buy to let mortgage, there are certain advantages and disadvantages to consider.

-- Tax – dividend 10% much more efficient than personal income, especially for higher rate earners.
+- Tax – can be seen as more tax efficient than personal income - especially for higher rate earners.

-- Limited liability – company dissolves not forced to sell other personal assets (unless guarantee’s or other security is given)
+- Limited liability – if the company dissolves it is not forced to sell other personal assets (unless guarantee’s or other security is given).

-- Multiple shareholders on title deeds and much easier to manage proportions of ownership and share of profits etc.
+- Multiple shareholders on title deeds can make it easier to manage proportions of ownership and share of profits etc.